wolvido/Knowledge-Base/DotNet/ASP .NET CORE/View/ViewBag.md

 >[!Warning] Again
 >Do not use ViewData or ViewBag to pass model data, use [[Strongly Typed Views]] to pass model data.
 >- This sample passes model data just to demonstrate how to pass data using View Bag, to be beginner friendly.
->And also because the stupid Harsha course uses model data sample.
+>And also because the bad Harsha course uses model data sample.

 ![[Capture 27.png]]